-Very High Protein Diets May Harm Fertility
+Higher Protein Lower Carb Diets May Help Fertility

-High protein diets are thought to interfere with fertility by increasing the amount of ammonium in the female reproductive tract which could have an adverse effect on delicate embryos.
+High protein diets are thought to interfere with fertility in animals by increasing the amount of ammonium in the female reproductive tract which could have an adverse effect on delicate embryos.
 The researchers concluded that:

 "These findings, together with similar work carried out in cows, mean that it would be prudent to advise couples who are trying to conceive, either naturally or via ART, to ensure that the woman's protein intake is less than 20% of their total energy consumption.”

 “The available data certainly indicate that a high protein diet is not advisable while trying to conceive."
 (2)

 This article is for purely informational purposes and in not intended to replace medical or nutritional advice for which you should see a physician or dietitian.

 (2) 20th Annual Conference of the European Society of Human Reproduction and Embryology.
 June 29 2004 Abstract no: O-076

 Content copyright © 2019 by Hannah Calef.
 All rights reserved.

 This content was written by Hannah Calef.
 If you wish to use this content in any manner, you need written permission.
 Contact Hannah Calef for details.